opencog/opencog/examples/pln/inference-control-learning/README.md

 itself.
-But is still important, otherwise we'd have only positive examples to build our inference control rules, which would all end up with a precision of 1, thus rules with the highest counts would become the most important in the mixture model (see Section Produce Inference Control Policy), regardless of their discriminative powers.
+But is still important, otherwise we'd have only positive examples to build our inference control rules, which would all end up with a precision of 1, thus rules with the highest counts would become the most important in the mixture model (see Section Inference Control Policy), regardless of their discriminative powers.
 Over time this prior should be autoadjusted via PLN reasoning.

 These inferences are rather trivial and do not require learning their inference control to be tractable.
 See `meta-kb.scm` and `meta-rb.scm`